force-sight/forcesight/README.md

 ## Data collection

-We assume that you have a Stretch Robot and a force torque sensor mountecd on the wrist of the end effector.
+We assume that you have a Stretch Robot and a force torque sensor mounted on the wrist of the end-effector.

 - Requires installation of stretch_remote: https://github.com/Healthcare-Robotics/stretch_remote